rnmapbox/maps/API.md

 ## Offline

 There are 3 main methods for interacting with the offline API:
-* `Mapbox.addOfflinePackForRegion`: Creates an offline pack
+* `Mapbox.addOfflinePack`: Creates an offline pack
 * `Mapbox.getOfflinePacks`: Returns an array of all offline packs on the device
 * `Mapbox.removeOfflinePack`: Removes a single pack